Six Word Stories and Accidentally Writing

-The last meeting of West Lothian Writers happened to be on the same as Ernest Hemingway‘s 116th birthday and to celebrate everyone was asked to write their own Six Word Stories as, if you believe the legend, Hemingway‘s invented the format with his tale
+The last meeting of West Lothian Writers was on the same as Ernest Hemingway‘s 116th birthday and to celebrate I asked everyone to write their own Six Word Stories as, if you believe the legend, Hemingway‘s invented the format with his tale

 For Sale: baby shoes, never worn

-Of course I wrote some six worders (while I wait for my train to Livingston) which can either be found here on the WLW website
+I wrote some six worders (while I wait for my train to Livingston) which can be found below or on the WLW website.

 My Six Word Tales